uPortal-Project/uportal-project.github.io/governance/meetings/uportal-steering-committee-2019-05-01.md

 * An apereo.org website revamping may be approved in the near future.
 The uPortal (and other projects) presence on the new site will generally be a single landing page.
 We will be looking for volunteers to help migrate content to a new Github-based project site.

 ## Open Apereo
 Presentations have been scheduled.
-We discussed how best to use the three uPortal roundtable discussions in the schedule.
+We discussed how best to use the three uPortal round table discussions in the schedule.

 ## uPortal annual report
 We noted that we need to start collecting information for the uPortal annual report.